puneetg1983/broken-web-app/README.md

    cd broken-web-app
    ```

+3. Update the web app URL:
+   - Open `.github/workflows/main_broken-webapp-aspnet.yml`
+   - Find the `WEBAPP_URL` environment variable
+   - Update its value to match your Azure Web App URL
+   - The URL should be in the format: `https://your-app-name.azurewebsites.net`

 #### Deploying to Azure
 1. Create a new Web App in Azure Portal:
    - Go to [Azure Portal](https://portal.azure.com)